UU-Human-Evolution/1MB438/Lab_3.md

 tblastn -query CYTB.fasta -db full_nonaligned_mitogenomes.fasta -outfmt 6 -out CYTB.blast
 ```

+Reflect yourself on the results.
 Make sure to use the names of your respective files.
 Open the output file.
 What do you see?
 Can you make sense of the different columns?

 ```
 Column_name	Description